Agoraphobia - Medical Condition

 Movie theatres, long lineups in banks or stores, and buses or subways are examples of problem places for people with agoraphobia.
 They often end up avoiding these situations or only go with someone they feel "safe" with.
 In extreme cases, they may end up housebound, terrified to go anywhere in public.

 In many cases, agoraphobia develops after a person has experienced a panic attack.
-Panic attacks involve feelings of intense, overwhelming terror along with physical symptoms such as sweating, dizziness, a pounding heart, and shortness of breath that usually lasts less than 10 minutes
+This involves feelings of intense, overwhelming terror along with physical symptoms such as sweating, dizziness, a pounding heart, and shortness of breath.

 Agoraphobia can come on suddenly or develop gradually, typically between the ages of 18 and 35.
 It is rare for it to start after the age of 40.
 It’s an emotional and physical reaction to being put into a specific situation that triggers fear.
 Symptoms include: